-- (1) The Election Convenor(s) must appoint a Convenor for Tygerberg campus every year before the end of May in consultation with the Tygerberg Student Representative Council, after this position has been advertised for two (2) weeks on Tygerberg campus. - (2) The Convenor for Tygerberg campus, in cooperation with and under supervision of the Election Convenor(s) for Stellenbosch campus, must ensure that the Student Representative Council election runs smoothly on Tygerberg campus.
+- (1) The Executive Committee of the Tygerberg Student Representative Council must appoint a Convenor for Tygerberg campus every year before the end of March, after this position has been advertised for two (2) weeks on Tygerberg campus. - (2) The Election Converner(s) for Stellenbosch must ratify the appointed Convenor for Tygerberg before he or she will have all the powers that this Constitution ascribes to him or her. - (3) The Convenor for Tygerberg campus, in cooperation with and under supervision of the Election Convenor(s) for Stellenbosch campus, must ensure that the Student Representative Council election runs smoothly on Tygerberg campus.